Mitchell Roberts

+Roberts began his career as a youngster with Birmingham City.
 He made his Football League debut while on loan to Harrogate Town of League Two in 2021, and spent the second half of the 2021–22 season with another League Two club, Carlisle United.
-He moved on loan to National League team Oldham Athletic for the first half of the 2022–23 season.
+He moved on loan to National League team Oldham Athletic for the first half of the 2022–23 season, and spent the second half with divisional rivals Solihull Moors.
+He was released by Birmingham in 2023, joined Oxford City a couple of months into the new season, and signed for his fourth National League club, Boston United, in 2024.

 Early and personal life

 Roberts was born in Hagley, Worcestershire, where he attended Haybridge High School.
 He was a childhood fan of West Bromwich Albion.

 Career

 Early career

 Roberts joined Birmingham City's Academy as a 10-year-old in 2011, having previously played Sunday League football, and took up a two-year scholarship in July 2017.
 His first year was interrupted by a knee injury, but he was able to move into the development squad in his second.
 He was offered a two-year professional contract in March 2019, and signed it in June.

 Rumours in the 2019 summer transfer window linked Roberts with a move to then Premier League champions Manchester City and Scottish Premiership champions Celtic, and it was reported that Birmingham were willing to sell "at the right price".
 He did not leave, played 18 times for Birmingham's under-23 team during the abbreviated 2019–20 season, and signed a two-year professional contract in July 2020.

 He was used in pre-season friendlies ahead of the 2020–21 season, but was not listed among those allocated a squad number.